nurbilu/chat_game_proj/General_fixs_&_errors.md

 estimated total time frame: ~ 56 - 80+ hours

 (estimated time frame: 9-12 hours)
-   1.a. understand and create an expalnation for the offcanvas toggle icon (almost done) 1.b. finish card tables design (almost done)
-   1.c. finish total lib design (almost done)
+   1.a. understand and create an expalnation for the offcanvas toggle icon (done) 1.b. finish card tables design (almost done) - remove the seethrough effect from the cards flip () 1.c. finish total lib design (almost done) - complete implementation of to left button() 1.d. complete the displayment of Load-srch-icon with loading component or not ()

 (estimated time frame: ~ 8 hours)
-   2.a. change /adjust /fix /add toasts messages in all components (almost done) 2.b. add popover/tooltip to all buttons required for the user to know what will be the action of the button (?check if needed more (done?))
+   2.a. change /adjust /fix /add toasts messages in all components (almost done) - make sure all toast have message content and finishings ()
+   2.b. add popover/tooltip to all buttons required for the user to know what will be the action of the button (?check if needed more (done?))

 (estimated time frame: ~ 9 hours)
    3.a. fix / insure refresh token is working as expected with the login Modal as login component () - fix the remember me that is cleared from local storage when logout ()
-   3.b. add dislplay hover card of user characters prompt/s in create character component under the div of Character Creation Prompt Editor ()(? i dont understand what i wrote here - pls check with myself what i wrote here ())
+   3.b. add dislplay hover card of user characters prompt/s in create character component under the div of Character Creation Prompt Editor (almost done)(need to adjust character creation to to create more characters and display them here(optional)())

 (estimated time frame: ~ 2 - 7 hours)
-3.5.a. add 2-3 functions to super profile page [block user access and unblock user access -fix and enable , display user characters prompts , display user last message and 3 last searches- correct any "dmg" cause by new features!!] sub-task : remove Super Profile or Profile and keep the other one {} () 3.5.b. add 2-3 functions to user chat page - optional ()
+3.5.a. add 2-3 functions to super profile page [block user access and unblock user access -fix and enable - 90% done - complete the is_blocked Route access , display user characters prompts - done ] (done) sub-task : remove Super Profile or Profile and keep the other one {} (done) 3.5.b. add 2-3 functions to user chat page - optional (done? - done one )

 (estimated time frame: ~ 3 - 12 hours)
-   4.fix / implement / adjust login so save last un auth page in local storage / cookie / session storage () - fix also the unauth page displayment in the login component () if not implement login by google and facebook and twitter , remove ()
+   4.fix login redirect from unauth page to login page () if not implement login by google and facebook and twitter , remove ()
    - add google login (optional)
    - add facebook login (optional)
    - add twitter login (optional)
-   4.b. design change pwd or remove the component display or link component to profile and design it ()
+   4.b. design change pwd or remove the component display or link component to profile and design it (done) 4.c. try to implement after success login navigate to the last click component link button on navbar offcanvas (optional())

 (estimated time frame: + 10 hours at least)
    4.b. fix docker hub GUI ()